Fan vault

-A fan vault is a form of vault used in the Gothic style, in which the ribs are all of the same curve and spaced equidistantly, in a manner resembling a fan.
-The initiation and propagation of this design element is strongly associated with England.
+A fan vault is a form of vault used in the Gothic style, in which the ribs are all of the same curve and spaced equidistantly, creating a conoid structure in a manner resembling a fan.
+The initiation and propagation of this design element is strongly associated with England and the Perpendicular Gothic style.

 The earliest example, dating from about 1351, may be seen in the cloisters of Gloucester Cathedral.
 The largest fan vault in the world can be found in King's College Chapel, Cambridge.

 The fan vault is peculiar to England.
-The lierne vault of the cathedral of Barbastro in northern Spain closely resembles a fan vault, but it does not form a perfect conoid.
+The lierne vault of Barbastro Cathedral in northern Spain closely resembles a fan vault, but it does not form a perfect conoid.
 John Harvey (1978) suggests Catherine of Aragon as a possible source of English influence in Aragon.

 Birth of the fan vault

-The fan vault is attributed to development in Gloucester between 1351 and 1377, with the earliest known surviving example being the east cloister walk of Gloucester Cathedral.
-Harvey (1978) hypothesises that the east cloister at Gloucester was finished under Thomas de Cantebrugge from the hamlet of Cambridge, Gloucestershire, who left in 1364 to work on the chapter house at Hereford Cathedral (also thought to have been fan vaulted on the basis of a drawing by William Stukeley).
+The fan vault is attributed to development in Gloucester between 1351 and 1377, with the earliest known surviving example being the east cloister walk of Gloucester Cathedral, though an early decorative use of in the same period can be seen at the Holy Trinity Chapel of nearby Tewkesbury Abbey, dated by Historic England to 1375.
+Harvey (1978) hypothesises that the east cloister at Gloucester was finished under Thomas de Cantebrugge from the hamlet of Cambridge, Gloucestershire, who left in 1364 to work on the chapter house at Hereford Cathedral (also thought to have been fan vaulted on the basis of a drawing by William Stukeley, and the only fan-vaulted chapter house of its kind; no other chapter houses in England feature a fan vault, though their radial rib vaults are often mistaken for fan vaults).
 The other three parts of the cloister at Gloucester were begun in 1381, possibly under Robert Lesyngham.

 Other examples of early fan vaults exist around Gloucester, implying the activity of several 14th century master masons in that region.

 Structure

-The ribs of a fan vault are of equal curvature and rotated at equal distances around a central (vertical) axis, forming the conoid shape which gives rise to the name.
-In between sequences of conoids, flat central spandrels fill the space.
+The ribs of a fan vault are of equal curvature and rotated at equal distances around a central (vertical) axis, forming the unique conoid shape which gives rise to the name.
+In between sequences of conoids, flat central spandrels fill the space, unlike in true rib vaults and their derivatives (tierceron, lierne) where ribs extend to meet diagonally across the centre at a boss, giving a "squared-off" plan.
+Some vaults closely imitate the fan vault using a complex lierne vault that do not create true circular conoids, such as in the crossing vaults of Wells Cathedral and Milton Abbey.

 According to Leedy (1980), the fan vault was developed in England (as opposed to France and other centres of Gothic architecture) due to the manner in which English rib vaults were normally constructed.
 In an English rib vault, the courses are laid perpendicular to the rib while in France they are laid perpendicular to the wall.